 To reach Duke’s you would fly into the concession’s private airstrip from either Kasane or Maun.
 Expect to see all the big players: large herds of buffalo, lion, cheetah, zebra, elephant, leopard to name but a few.
 You can also do a hot air balloon from Duke’s (May-Sept) for unmatched aerial views of the Delta – not many camps have access to this.

 Much like its venerable sister camp Jack’s, all the finishings and fittings are in 1940’s old world explorer style.
 Each room is beautifully appointed with glorious views over the flood plain and seasonal lagoon; enjoy game viewing right from your elevated suite.
+The family tent includes two separate rooms with their own en-suite bathrooms, separated by a shared lounge and outside deck.
 The main areas are glorious and have an impeccable attention to detail, with a sumptuous décor evoking a bygone age.
 There’s also a pool, if, like the hippos, you enjoy a dip during the heat of the day.
 The camp is exclusively solar powered which means 24 hour electricity, yet there’s purposefully no Wi-Fi.
 A chance to enjoy Africa as it should be - authentic, and free of screens or distraction.

 Duke’s Camp offers an enticing and wide-ranging assortment of land and water-based activities.
 Please note, some of these depend on weather conditions and/or guide availability, as shown by an asterisk below: